cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

     - Create or extend the data vault model accordingly
     - configure the mapping
 	- add DVPD property data in custom fields, when possible
-	- Export the modell and the mapping in a processible format
+	- Export the model and the mapping in a processable format
 - Add DVPD specific properties, that can't be stored in the modelling tool in a separate document (e.g. an excel sheet)
-- By using a converter process (glue code), convert the exported model ad mapping into a DVPD and merge all seperatly defined DVPD properties
+- By using a converter process (glue code), convert the exported model and mapping into a DVPD and merge all seperately defined DVPD properties
 - compile the DVPD and manage and fix errors

 ![Phase1 Example C](./images/dvdp_creation_workflow_example_c.drawio.png)